brazzzyy/Proverbs-Chat/README.md

 - **Database**: Supabase
 - **AI Integration**: OpenAI SDK

-## Features

-- **Christian AI Chatbot**: Provides biblically grounded wisdom in a conversational tone.
-- **Empathetic Responses**: Designed to sound warm and human-like, avoiding robotic or overly formal language.
-- **Scripture Integration**: Uses Bible verses selectively to strengthen responses.
-- **RAG Pipeline**: Retrieval-Augmented Generation system that enhances AI responses with relevant biblical knowledge.

 ## RAG Pipeline

-The app includes a sophisticated RAG system that retrieves relevant biblical content to strengthen AI responses:
+The app has a RAG pipeline that retrieves relevant biblical content to strengthen AI responses:

 ### How It Works
 1. **Semantic Search**: Uses OpenAI embeddings to find relevant biblical content